PERMANENTLY UNDER CONSTRUCTION

 User-Agent: If everything is so smooth, why am I so sad?,

-While website is being updated, you can visit some of the older projects: A Guide to Satellite Surveillance (2016) that brought her nomination for 'The Best of Dutch Design Week 2016' award, and Unreal Estate (2016).
+While this website is never going to be updated, you can visit some of my older projects: A Guide to Satellite Surveillance (2016) that brought me the nomination for 'The Best of Dutch Design Week 2016' award, and Unreal Estate (2016).
 You can also read Luxury & Paranoia, Access & Exclusion: On Capital and Public Space, written in collaboration with Sander Manse.

 —Freelance Graphic Design & Research